HamletMonkey/image_dataset_duplicate_bbox/README.md

 ![](png/duplicated_annotations.png)

-*Cleansed XML:*
+*Bounding box duplication removed:*

 ![](png/removed_duplications.png)

 ### Future Work
 1. To create an interface/platform for user to view and input desired parameters at the same time
-2. To be able to handle pseudo annotations
+2. To include pseudo annotations handling (with confidence score)

 ## Running of Script
 Run python file in terminal - XML files which are cleaned will be saved in another folder